dooeverything/3D_Engine/README.md

  5. [Physically Based Rendering, 3rd edition](https://www.amazon.com/Physically-Based-Rendering-Theory-Implementation/dp/0128006455)

 ### Mouse Inputs
- 1. With left mouse button clicked, press W/A/S/D to move around
+ 1. With the left mouse button being clicked, press W/A/S/D to move around
- 2. Right mouse button to pick and move the object and play round with gui
+ 2. Right mouse button to pick and move the object and to play round with GUI

 ### Features to be added
  1. Shadow (Point light)